kubestellar/kubestellar/docs/content/v0.20/architecture.md

 in the [KubeFlex Architecture](https://github.com/kubestellar/kubeflex/blob/main/docs/architecture.md).

 There are currently two roles for spaces managed by KubeFlex: Inventory and Transport Space (ITS) and Workload Description Space (WDS).
 The former runs the [OCM Cluster Manager](#ocm-cluster-manager) on a vcluster-type control plane, and the latter runs on a k8s-type control plane.

 An ITS holds the OCM inventory (`ManagedCluster`) objects and mailbox namespaces.
 The mailbox namespaces and their contents are implementation details that users do not deal with.
-Each mailbox workspace corresponds 1:1 with a WEC and holds `ManifestWork` objects managed by the central KubeStellar controllers.
+Each mailbox namespace corresponds 1:1 with a WEC and holds `ManifestWork` objects managed by the central KubeStellar controllers.

 A WDS holds user workload objects and the user's objects that form the interface to KubeStellar control.
-Currently the only control objects are `Placement` objects.
+Currently the only control objects are `BindingPolicy` objects.
 We plan to add `Customization` objects soon, and later objects to specify summarization.

 KubeFlex provides the ability to start controllers connected to a Control Plane API Server or to deploy Helm Charts into a Control Plane